Generative AI in Cybersecurity: How It’s Being Used + 8 Examples

 Lack of risk management

-While adoption of gen AI is rising, efforts to manage the risks introduced by gen AI are lagging behind.
-In a recent report by Riskconnect, 93% of companies recognize the risks associated with using generative AI inside the enterprise but only 9% say they’re prepared to manage the threat.
+This is only slightly better than the results of a 2023 report by Riskconnect, in which 93% of companies recognized the risks associated with using generative AI inside the enterprise but only 9% said they’re prepared to manage the threat.

 Organizations that increase their adoption of gen AI without simultaneously updating and bolstering their risk management strategy will increase their risk exposure.